JudeYu99/academic-website/content/post/V-SYNTHES/index.md

 ### Reference

 1.	_Sadybekov, A.A., Sadybekov, A.V., Liu, Y. et al. Synthon-based ligand discovery in virtual libraries of over 11 billion compounds.
 Nature (2021)._
-2.	_Now scientists can efficiently screen billions of chemical compounds to find effective new drug therapies_
+2.	_Now scientists can efficiently screen billions of chemical compounds to find effective new drug therapies._